zzilch/vposer/README.md

 ## Usage

-1. Use VPoser: The VPoser models `vposer.VPoserV1` and `vposer.VPoserV2` are borrowed from the offical released code.
-Using `vp = vposer.create(path_to_checkpoint,version)` to load a VPoser model.
+1. Use VPoser: The VPoser models `vposer.VPoserV1` and `vposer.VPoserV2` are borrowed from the offical SMPLX.
+Use `vp = vposer.create(path_to_checkpoint,version)` to create and load a VPoser model.
-2. Use body model with VPoser: Using `vposer.VPoserBodyModel(bm,vp)` and  `vposer.VPoserBodyLayer(bm,vp)` to create body model with VPoser, which `bm` is a body model from official SMPLX.
+2. Use body model with VPoser: Use `vposer.VPoserBodyModel(bm,vp)` to create body model with VPoser, where `bm` is a body model or layer from SMPLX.

 Check examples for more details